spdx/spdx-3-model/model/Hardware/Hardware.md

 ## Description

-The Hardware namespace defines concepts related to hardware, including VuHardware preparation process, its characteristics, and its access methods.
+The Hardware namespace defines concepts related to hardware, including virtual hardware preparation process, its characteristics, and its access methods.

 ## Metadata